dogweather/forkful/content/en/kotlin/testing-and-debugging/using-an-interactive-shell-repl.md

 weight: 34
 ---

-## What & Why?
-A REPL (Read-Eval-Print Loop) is a simple, interactive computer programming environment.
-Programmers use it for quick coding trials, testing snippets, or learning a language's syntax without creating a full application.

 ## How to:
 Launching Kotlin's REPL is a breeze.
 Open your terminal and type `kotlinc`.
 You'll land in the Kotlin shell.
 Let's try defining a variable and printing its value: